We think this movie stands out for:

-Parents need to know that Thomas and the Magic Railroad is a wholesome train movie for the entire family.
-However, younger and more sensitive viewers might be scared of the mean diesel trains, and there is one scene where one of the good trains is nearly pushed into a fiery furnace.
+Parents need to know that Thomas and the Magic Railroad is a wholesome train movie for the entire family, with messages about the power of believing in yourself and those around you.
+However, younger and more sensitive viewers might be scared of the mean diesel trains, and there's one scene in which one of the good trains is nearly pushed into a fiery furnace.
 But like the other films in the Thomas series, it's clearly intended for younger viewers, especially those who like trains.
 For parents, this is probably the only time anyone will get to see Peter Fonda and Alec Baldwin working together.

 What's the story?

-In THOMAS AND THE MAGIC RAILROAD follows the train and human characters as they find a lost train hidden in Muffle Mountain, uncover some magic gold dust somewhere on the magic island of Sodor, defeat the mean bully diesel train, all while finding courage, magic, and a sense of responsibility within themselves.
-Thomas and the Conductor are faced with a lot of challenges.
-The big diesel train with the wicked looking pinchers is a bully who wants to take over.
-The only one who can stop him is a train called Lady, who has been missing for many years.
-The Conductor is running out of the special gold dust that enables him to go back and forth between Shining Time Station and the Island of Sodor.
-He goes to his surfboard-loving cousin Junior for help, and Junior uses up the last of the dust.
-Meanwhile, Lily and Patch try to help Lily's grandfather, who has a secret that just might help.
+THOMAS AND THE MAGIC RAILROAD follows train and human characters as they find a lost train hidden in Muffle Mountain, uncover magic gold dust somewhere on the magic Island of Sodor, and defeat a mean bully diesel train, all while finding courage, magic, and a sense of responsibility within themselves.
+Thomas (voiced by Edward Glen) and Mr. Conductor (Alec Baldwin) are faced with lots of challenges.
+A big diesel train with wicked-looking pinchers is a bully who wants to take over.
+The only one who can stop him is a train called Lady (Britt Allcroft), who's been missing for many years.
+Mr. Conductor is running out of the special gold dust that enables him to go back and forth between Shining Time Station and the Island of Sodor.
+He goes to his surfboard-loving cousin Junior (Michael E. Rodgers) for help, and Junior uses up the last of the dust.
+Meanwhile, Lily (Mara Wilson) and Patch (Cody McMains) try to help Lily's grandfather (Peter Fonda), who has a secret that just might help.

 Is it any good?